area17/twill/docs/src/packages/creating-a-package.md

 php artisan twill:make:capsule Project --packageDirectory=./packages/twill-extension --packageNamespace=TwillExtension\\Project
 ```

-The command above will create a capsule, if you want to create a singleton capsule you could use `php artisan twill:make:singleton-capsule` instead.
+The command above will create a capsule, if you want to create a singleton capsule you could use `php artisan twill:make:capsule --singleton` instead.

 Once this is done you already can go ahead and refresh your twill admin and the new
 capsule should appear in the menu!